Mind offers a range of community and residential services in South Australia

 Our staff will take the time to find out what is most helpful for an individual family, and we will work with family members to explore a range of options that best suits their needs.
 This may include social and recreational activities in the local area, a range of groups, peer support, holidays or other supports.
 This also may include a referral to other services in your area, such as counselling services, carer support groups and other services that may assist you.

 Group support services provide opportunities for involvement activities in the general community.
 Groups are a place where clients can meet other people, develop friendships, give and receive peer support and learn new skills.
-Contact Mind to get information about Group Support Services and where they are run.
+Contact Mind Connect to get information about group support services and where they are run.

-Mind’s Care Coordination Services are a specialist approach, designed to assist a broad range of services to work in more coordinated ways.
-It is a flexible and creative way of working that brings services together to respond more effectively and strategically to meet people’s needs.
+Mind’s care coordination services are a specialist approach, designed to assist a broad range of services to work in more coordinated ways.
+It is a flexible and creative way of working that brings services together to respond more effectively and strategically to meet a client's needs.

 For more information call us on 1300 286 463 or email firstname.lastname@example.org.